 Unfortunately, Heroin isn’t the only battle that officials must fight in Traverse City.
 Meth manufacturing, distribution, and abuse are still very real threats to the community.
 In 2015, detectives with the Grand Traverse County drug team found what they were calling the largest Meth bust in northern Michigan’s history.
 The site, and many more like it in the region, pose serious threats to the community from the toxic and flammable chemicals that are used during the manufacturing process.

-Substance Abuse Resources in Traverse City
+Substance Abuse Resources for Addiction Treatment Traverse City